IMXNOOBX/IMXNOOBX/README.md

 ### I'm a little noob trying to learn
 - 🔭 I'm currently learning :grin:
-- 🌱 I'm currently studing
+- 🌱 I'm currently studying
 - 👯 I'm in the way to learn c++, c#, python, nodejs...
 - 🥅 2021 Goals: Learn as much as posible!! ☑️
 - 🔺 2022 Goals: Automatize all my social media accounts!